Cory Doran

 Cory Doran (born February 7, 1982) is a Canadian voice actor and director.
 He is known as the voice of Dabio & Rex in the PBS Kids animated series Wild Kratts, Jimmy in the Breakthrough Entertainment animated show Jimmy Two-Shoes, and Mike in the Total Drama series.

 He took over for Lou Attia as the voice of Fungus in the second season of the YTV/Cartoon Network animated television series, Numb Chucks, and also provides the voice of Bummer in the Teletoon/Cartoon Network series Stoked, and Ace in the Universal Kids animated series Powerbirds.
-Since 2015, he has been the voice of FX and WildBrainTV.
+Since 2015, he has been the voice of FX, and from 2015 to 2025, he was the voice of WildBrainTV.